mp-se/gravitymon/src_docs/source/configuration.rst

   ispindel/${mdns}/interval:${sleep-interval}|
   ispindel/${mdns}/RSSI:${rssi}|

 This is a format template that is compatible with v0.6.
+Just replace the `topic` with the topic you want to post data to.

 .. code-block::